 Assigns a date to an update.
-Is valid for all three kinds of updates (and also recommended for all three), but is only particularly important (though not technically required) or SOFTWARE updates.
-Here it is used by Luau to figure out versioning schemes and compatibility - if you don't specify one, Luau will skip over any version compatibility analysis for this update (see below).
+Is valid for all three kinds of updates (and also recommended for all three), but not necessary for any.
+This is not used directly by Luau in any way, but it is useful for end-users to see when an update was released.

-'''

 <short>short-description</short>

-'''